Kong/cloud-migration-journey/docs/explore/phase1.md

 b6c23c5bbfb5   djfreese/monolith:latest   "/opt/eap/bin/opensh…"   4 minutes ago   Up 4 minutes   8443/tcp, 0.0.0.0:8080->8080/tcp, 8778/tcp   monolith
 ```

-You should see a docker container, monolith, running.
+You will see a docker container, monolith, running.

 **Runtime Instance**

-Now from your host machine ssh into the gateway (runtime instance) to check out how it is running.
+Now from your host machine, SSH into the runtime instance to observe how it is running.

 ```console
 ssh -i ~/.kmj/ec2/ec2.key ubuntu@18.237.252.125